 Stop using shared identities – Have an own login for each service

-In addition, if you use for example the login of Facebook to sign in to other solutions, you are also subject of Facebooks monitoring and logging.
-Internet services can then very easy combine your user data of several services generating more benefit and better user monitoring.
+In addition, if you use for example the login of Facebook to sign in to other solutions, you are also subject to Facebook’s monitoring and logging.
+Internet services can then very easily combine your user data of several services generating more benefits and better user monitoring.

 This is very convenient and easy to setup.
-Facebook even has an own Code generator to prevent unwanted assess for unknown devices – but Facebook also supports the use of other two factor applications like Microsoft- or Google Authenticator.
+Facebook even has its own Code generator to prevent unwanted assess for unknown devices – but Facebook also supports the use of other two factor applications like Microsoft- or Google Authenticator.
 Twitter also supports this as well as nearly all other widely used services as well!
 Just google it and set it up within 10 minutes.
-No one without access to your second factor (for instance your phone) can login to the service, even if he has username and password!
+No one without access to your second factor (for instance your phone) can log in to the service, even if he has a username and password!
 What could be better?

 Pay special attention to critical services

-Pay special attention to mission critical services that contain sensitive information or payment information such as the login to your password manager, your email accounts (since you normally don’t have to enter the password very often, if you use a mail client, you can choose for the maximum length of password allowed by your mail poster) or online banking accounts including PayPal and accounts that allow immediate purchases such as Amazon.
-Your address book also contains sensitive data: The contact data of your friends, colleagues and family!
+Pay special attention to mission-critical services that contain sensitive information or payment information such as the login to your password manager, your email accounts (since you normally don’t have to enter the password very often, if you use a mail client, you can choose for the maximum length of password allowed by your mail poster) or online banking accounts including PayPal and accounts that allow immediate purchases such as Amazon.
+Your address book also contains sensitive data: The contact data of your friends, colleagues, and family!
 This information is valuable to attackers as well as this can be the basis of an attack on them!
 This practice is called doxing and can impose a serious threat to the ones closest to you as their mail addresses most likely are their usernames (hey, forward this article to them btw!)!
-By the way, this is also the reason why you should never share your address book with services as LinkedIn, Facebook or even third party apps!
-For example, the recent hack and leak of more than 1000 politicians and celebrities in Germany was due to only 50 people being actually hacked.
+By the way, this is also the reason why you should never share your address book with services like LinkedIn, Facebook or even third-party apps!
+For example, the recent hack and leak of more than 1000 politicians and celebrities in Germany were due to only 50 people being actually hacked.
 All the others just were victims of doxing.

 Using Secure Usernames